CyFI-Lab-Public/SOMBRA/README.md

 16. The service will automatically scan the current screen and log the dynamically protected passcode field as a11y-protected.
 17. Then go back to our TraverseA11yService app by clicking the emulated "Back" left triagle button on top of the emulator control bar or by pressing command+shift+B on macOS.
 18. Finally click the bottom "Stop Traversal" button to log the result to disk.
 19. With the emulator still running, from the SOMBRA directory pull the result to local by running `~/Library/Android/sdk/platform-tools/adb pull /sdcard/Android/data/com.example.traversea11yservice/files/dumps/protected_views.csv ./result`.
 The `adb` binary should already be installed with Android Studio.
 If not, please [download adb](https://developer.android.com/tools/adb) before running the above command to pull the report to local.
+This result can then be used in the next module for matching unprotected browser-side elements.
 20. Now exit Android Studio.

 #### Interpretation of Result
 The `result/protected_views.csv` contains the "otp-code" textview that is dynamically protected from accessibility services and exposes nothing in a11y text.

 ## Matching Unprotected Browser-Side Elements
 This module matches the a11y-exposed browser-rendered elements for the app-side protected views.
+This corresponds to section 4.3.3 and 4.3.4 in the paper.

 #### Software Requirements
 1. Python 3.
 This is tested with version 3.10.13, but any recent versions should also work.